Interviews with Editors and Publishers

 The Common: The Common editor, Jennifer Acker, talks with FUSE about her experience with editing and publishing.
 The Common is a biannual literary magazine based at Amherst College.
 It publishes fiction, essays, poetry, documentary vignettes, and images that embody “a modern sense of place.”
 The editors seek to capture an old idea: that the extraordinary can be found in the common.
 The Common has been recently cited by The New Yorker as a journal that’s found its way.
 Read more about the magazine on their website: http://www.thecommononline.

 Mangrove: An undergraduate magazine that really is more than the sum of its parts, Mangrove takes its readers on a different literary journey with each new edition.
 With pieces brought together because of content rather than form, Mangrove breaks the mold set by many other more traditional undergraduate magazines.
-Mangrove is currently published at the University of Miami, the publish quality fiction, nonfiction, poetry, and more recently artwork and photography. http://www.as.miami.edu/
+Mangrove is currently published at the University of Miami, the publish quality fiction, nonfiction, poetry, and more recently artwork and photography.
+To find out more, please visit Mangrove’s website: http://www.as.miami.edu/

 Ploughshares is a literary magazine that was first created by DeWitt Henry and Peter O’Malley in 1970.
 The idea for the magazine was thought up in a bar in Cambridge, MA called Plough Stars.
 The magazine was created in hopes of creating a literary outlet for young writers in the New England area.
 Today, the magazine is run out of Emerson college.
 Ploughshares currently published four issues a year, and has a guest editor for each issue.
 Previous writers featured include Tim O’brien, Richard Yates, and Brian Moore. http://blog.pshares.org